-Walkthrough: Connecting to Data in a SQL Server Express LocalDB Database (Windows Forms)
+Walkthrough: Connecting to Data in a Local Database File (Windows Forms)

-When creating a new service-based database in Visual Studio 2012, the SQL Server Express LocalDB engine is used to access a SQL Server 2012 database file (.mdf).
+When you create a database in Visual Studio, the SQL Server Express LocalDB engine is used to access a database file (.mdf) in SQL Server 2012.
 In earlier versions of Visual Studio, the SQL Server Express engine is used to access a database file (.mdf).
-For more information, see Local Data Overview.
+See Local Data Overview.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
-For more information, see Visual Studio Settings.
+For more information, see Customizing Development Settings.

 This walkthrough includes the following tasks: